Emoji Attack: Enhancing Jailbreak Attacks Against Judge LLM Detection: Experiments

+To demonstrate the effectiveness of our approach in real-world scenarios, we combine the {\textit{Emoji Attack}} with jailbreaking techniques that bypass LLM safety filters.
+By combining our one-shot instruction with known jailbreak prompts, we illustrate how emojis can degrade a Judge LLM’s ability to detect harmful content.

-We adopt existing jailbreaking prompts from EasyJailbreak benchmark~\cite{zhou2024easyjailbreak}, which includes Deepinception~\cite{li2023deepinception}, ReNellm~\cite{ding2023wolf}, Jailbroken~\cite{wei2024jailbroken}, CodeChameleon~\cite{lv2024codechameleon}, GCG\cite{zou2023universal}, PAIR~\cite{chao2023jailbreaking}, and GPTFuzz~\cite{yu2023gptfuzzer}.
-We use a predefined set of refusal phrases to detect their presence in responses and identify successful jailbreaking prompts~\cite{zou2023universal}.
-In our attack scenario, to ensure that the results are based on a sufficient number of prompts to accurately assess the performance and impact of our practical \textit{Emoji Attack}, we exclude GCG, PAIR, and GPTFuzz due to containing fewer than five successful jailbreaking prompts against ``gpt-3.5-turbo''.
-We incorporate our one-shot instruction (Figure~\ref{fig:prac}) into these jailbreaking prompts to generate harmful responses from ``gpt-3.5-turbo'', which are then directly evaluated by multiple Judge LLMs.
+We adopt previously developed jailbreaking prompts from the EasyJailbreak benchmark~\cite{zhou2024easyjailbreak}, including Deepinception~\cite{li2023deepinception}, ReNellm~\cite{ding-etal-2024-wolf}, Jailbroken~\cite{wei2024jailbroken}, CodeChameleon~\cite{lv2024codechameleon}, GCG~\cite{zou2023universal}, PAIR~\cite{chao2023jailbreaking}, and GPTFuzz~\cite{yu2023gptfuzzer}.
+Following~\citet{zou2023universal}, we detect successful jailbreaks by checking for predefined refusal phrases.
+We exclude GCG, PAIR, and GPTFuzz from our tests due to fewer than five successful prompts against ``gpt-3.5-turbo''.
+Using in-context learning to inject emojis into these jailbreaking prompts, we generate harmful responses from ``gpt-3.5-turbo'', which are then evaluated by multiple Judge LLMs.

-We report the ``unsafe'' prediction ratio of different jailbreaking attacks both with and without the incorporation of our practical \textit{Emoji Attack} in Table~\ref{tab:ensemble}.
-We observe that incorporating the practical \textit{Emoji Attack} generally results in reduced ``unsafe'' prediction ratios across nearly all Judge LLMs.
-For example, Deepinception’s ratio drops from 71.9\% to 3.5\% with ShieldLM.
-However, for Llama Guard 2 with Deepinception, as well as for GPT-3.5 and GPT-4 with Jailbroken, the ``unsafe'' prediction ratio increases.
-This may be caused by the one-shot example not sufficiently inserting emojis into the target LLM's responses.
-Carefully designing more effective few-shot examples could enhance the performance, which we leave as future work.
-Moreover, our practical \textit{Emoji Attack} demonstrates significant reductions in the ``unsafe'' prediction ratios across various jailbreaking attacks.
-This indicates that the \textit{Emoji Attack} can be effectively integrated with existing jailbreak techniques to evade the detection of Judge LLMs.
-These results demonstrate the effectiveness of our \textit{Emoji Attack} in practical scenarios.
+In Table~\ref{tab:ensemble}, we report the unsafe prediction ratios for these jailbreaking prompts, both with and without the {\textit{Emoji Attack}}.
+We generally observe lower unsafe prediction ratios under the {\textit{Emoji Attack}}, as demonstrated by Deepinception’s drop from 71.9\% to 3.5\% with ShieldLM.
+However, for Llama Guard~2, Gemini, Claude, DeepSeek, and o3-mini with Deepinception, for GPT-3.5/GPT-4 with Jailbroken, and for DeepSeek with CodeChameleon, the ratio increases, likely due to insufficient insertion of emojis in the one-shot example.
+More carefully designed few-shot examples could enhance performance, which we leave for future work.
+Overall, the {\textit{Emoji Attack}} significantly reduces unsafe prediction ratios for various jailbreaking methods, indicating that it can be integrated with existing jailbreak techniques.